renfuuu/Game-Tech-12/Assignment-2/README.md

 * Particle effects (purple lazer trail on the ball)
 * Highscore is saved and written out to a file so it remains between loads of the game
 * HEADSHOT!
 If the player hits the back wall directly with the ball an extra point is awarded and a headshot sound is played
+* "Game Over" is displayed after the game is over and is removed on the start of a new game.

 #### Extra Credit
 * Improved Camera Controls (1 point) - We added the option for the user to switch between 3 different camera modes.
 Each mode has a seperate camera in the scene.
 The last camera mode actually lets the user follow the ball in a chase-like camera.